shundhammer/qdirstat/doc/DevHistory.md

      users won't have to bother with this at all.

-     By default, QDirStat sums up the disk space for a file with multiple hard links for each hard link's share of the overall size: If a file with 1 MB has 4 hard links, for each of those 4 links QDirStat adds 1/4 of the size (i.e., 256 kB) to the parent directory.
-If all those 4 links are in the same directory, that's very simple: They add up to 4 * 256 kB = 1 MB, so the sum is correct.
+     By default, QDirStat sums up the disk space for a file with multiple hard links for each hard link's share of the overall size: If a file with 1 MiB has 4 hard links, for each of those 4 links QDirStat adds 1/4 of the size (i.e., 256 kiB) to the parent directory.
+If all those 4 links are in the same directory, that's very simple: They add up to 4 * 256 kiB = 1 MiB, so the sum is correct.

      If those hard links are all in different directories, each directory only